Fishnfly/fishnfly.github.io/_posts/2025-02-15-morocco-field-notes.md

 <summary><strong>View full day‑by‑day itinerary</strong></summary>

 **Day 1–2 · Arrival → Rabat**
 Arrive in Casablanca and transfer north to Rabat.
-The first afternoon is intentionally unstructured — time to walk, orient, and adjust.
-An evening orientation and dinner mark the beginning of the trip.
+The afternoon is unstructured — time to walk, orient, and adjust.
 **Overnight:** Rabat

 ---

 **Day 3 · Rabat**
-A guided exploration of Morocco’s capital: views of the Royal Palace, Bab Rouah, Hassan Tower, and the Kasbah of the Udayas.
-Time in the Andalusian gardens provides a quieter contrast to the city’s formality.
-The afternoon remains open.
+A guided exploration of Morocco’s capital: Royal Palace area, Bab Rouah, Hassan Tower, Kasbah of the Udayas, and Andalusian gardens.
 **Overnight:** Rabat

 ---

 **Day 4 · Volubilis & Meknes → Fez**
-Travel inland to the Roman ruins of Volubilis, once an administrative center of the empire in North Africa.
-Continue to Meknes to see the Bab Mansour gate before heading east toward Fez.
+Travel inland to the Roman ruins of Volubilis, continue to Meknes to see Bab Mansour, and arrive in Fez.
 **Overnight:** Fez

 ---

 **Day 5 · Fez**
-A full walking day through Fez’s medina.
-Enter through Bab Boujloud, visit religious schools, tanneries, craft workshops, and the mellah.
-The city feels layered vertically — sound, color, labor, and movement stacked tightly together.
-Tannery Pic.
+A full day in Fez’s medina — Bab Boujloud, workshops, madrassas, tanneries, and the mellah.

+**Tannery Pic**
 ![Fez](/assets/images/morocco/tannery-20.jpg)

 **Overnight:** Fez